mit-dci/opencx/features.md

    - [x] Lightning fund and push deposit
    - [ ] Lightning withdrawal
    - [ ] Lightning push back on withdrawal channel as deposit
-   - [ ] Magic: fully non custodial exchange
+   - [ ] Magic: fully non custodial exchange without the free option problem

 ## Note on phishing
 If people were to tell other people "send me bitcoin and I'll credit you on my OpenCX exchange" that's ripe for phishing.